From The Old Farmer’s Almanac

 Two Native tribes are mentioned here – click the WWU link to access more information.

-Arapaho, Great Plains
+OUT WEST Arapaho, Great Plains

-The Arapaho phrase for November’s Moon is “when the rivers start to freeze
+The Arapaho phrase for November’s Moon is “when the rivers start to freeze”

 No information is given for the phrase in the native language.

-Abenaki – Northeast, Maine
+Back East Abenaki – Northeast, Maine

 The Native term for November’s Moon is “mzatanos” or “freezing river maker moon.”